rn-ravi/rn-ravi/README.md

 - 🔭 I’m currently studying ...
-Engineering
+Myself😅
 - 🌱 I’m currently learning ...
 Assembly Language
 - 👯 I’m looking to collaborate on ...
 RISC-V projects
 - 🤔 I’m looking for guidance on  ...
 AI on hardware